CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

 What's happening behind the UI is a bit more complicated, and that's where the aspiring features of Azure Aspire help in.
 A key point is that it provides network configurations for service bindings and connections through the use of environment variables.

-## 1. Development: Charms of Azure Aspire.
+## 1. Development: Charms of Azure Aspire

 One of the most striking advantages I came across in Azure Aspire is its networking support.
 Simply put, it helps multiple projects communicate seamlessly with each other through automated configuration.
 Aspire simplifies the integration of multiple projects by exposing the service locations, such as URLs or connection strings, into the configuration of each project.
 This allows different services to easily connect and interact with each other.